 In August 2012, the first film-only Black Sun Cinema event took place at the Triskel Christchurch Cinema, Cork, featuring James Fotopoulos’ The Nest, a retrospective programme of Frans Zwartjes and a number of contemporary Irish shorts.
 These programmes continued until October 2013, allowing scope for the presentation of feature films as well as short programmes.

-As of January 2014, I will be programming ‘Phantoscope’, a quarterly experimental film programme at Triskel Christchurch Cinema.
+Since January 2014, I have been programming ‘Phantoscope’, a quarterly experimental film programme at Triskel Christchurch Cinema.

 In addition to programming for Black Sun, I have been involved in arranging retrospective screenings and talks in Cork by Abigail Child (in collaboration with The National Sculpture Factory), James Fotopoulos, Vivienne Dick and, in collaboration with Cork Film Festival, the Buharov Brothers and Christoph Girardet, and workshops by Peter Tscherkassky, Pip Chodorov and John Porter.